 There are some wonderful and amusing ironies in Mallarme’s life.
 France at the time was still trying to extricate itself, not just from the alexandrine, but from the influence, spiritual and practical, of the Catholic Church.
 In the deposing of the clergy, writers, poets especially, began to think of their task in sacerdotal terms, and to describe their roles as that of priests, seers, purveyors of mystic wisdom.
 This directly affected Mallarme’s use of language, in which the increasingly knotty and dazing syntax was in hopes of achieving a hieratic seriousness.
 He viewed his poetic work as something completely apart from everyday life, and his famous Tuesday evening salons were attended by the great and famous in an aura of awe and reverence: a visit to the guru.
 But Bloch’s book reveals that, while Baudelaire and Rimbaud, for instance, led lives of almost unrelieved emotional and financial chaos, Mallarme labored along in his hated job of teaching with all the assiduity of a good solid bourgeois, in order to support his family.
 In between intense, almost mystical bouts of composition, he published and wrote a ladies’ magazine with breathless descriptions of the newly available luxury goods; and Bloch’s account of the Tuesday salons shows that, for all his owlish hauteur, Mallarme had an easy sociable side, and a sense of humor to go with it.
 He was genuinely devastated at the death of his son Anatole, and in Bloch’s description of the services at Mallarme’s own death it becomes touchingly obvious that the man was very much loved.

 I don’t know to what degree I will ever feel close to Mallarme’s work, though any reader of the French will happily acknowledge the masterly and beautiful music that it embodies; few poets in any language had a better ear than Mallarme.
+His distinctive combination of voluptuous language and emotional stasis, caught between the Absolute, the Ideal, and our muttering quotidian days keeps me at a distance; Mallarme never leaps free.
+His expression is about as little Cartesian as one can imagine, but lodged in Mallarme's soul--I want to say his brain--is that block of tortured logician so much still a mark of French thought.
 Some of the literature-as-religion stance I find deeply questionable; but Bloch demonstrates clearly that Mallarme’s seriousness was never a pose but an honest practice.
-The charm and irony for me of Bloch’s book is that, while working intelligently and hard to show us that Mallarme was a great writer, he convinced me that he was a good human being, what we used to call a decent sort.
+The charm and irony for me of the book is that, while working intelligently and hard to show us that Mallarme was a great writer, Bloch meanwhile convinced me that he was a good human being, what we used to call a decent sort.
 An underrated virtue, but I’ll take it, and happily.